facebookresearch/hydra/website/docs/plugins/ax_sweeper.md

 * `type` - Type of the parameter.
 It can take the following values: `range`, `fixed`, or `choice`.
 * `bounds` - Required only for the `range` parameters.
 It should be a list of two values, with the lower bound first.
 * `values` - Required only for the `choice` parameters.
 It should be a list of values.
 * `value` - Required only for the `fixed` parameters.
 It should be a single value.

 Note that if you want to sample integers in the range `-5` to `5`, you need to specify the range as `int(interval(-5, 5))` (in the command line) or `[-5, 5]` (in config).
 If you want to sample floats in range `-5` to `5`, you need to specify the range as `interval(-5, 5)` (in the command line) or `[-5.0, 5.0]` (in config).

-Generally, Ax expects the function being optimized to return a tuple of `(measurement_value, measurement_uncertainty)`.
-If the return value is instead a scalar, Ax by default treats the uncertainty as an unknown and infers its value as the experiment progresses.
-The example above uses an exact function, so the `is_errorless` parameter is set to `True`.
-As a result, the uncertainty of each scalar measurement is set to 0.
-Note that returning a `(measurement_value, measurement_uncertainty)` tuple will override this behavior.
+The Ax Sweeper assumes the optimized function is a noisy function with unknown measurement uncertainty.
+This can be changed by overriding the `is_noisy` parameter to False, which specifies that each measurement is exact, i.e., each measurement has a measurement uncertainty of zero.

+If measurement uncertainty is known or can be estimated (e.g., via a heuristic or via the [standard error of the mean](https://en.wikipedia.org/wiki/Standard_error) of repeated measurements), the measurement function can return the tuple `(measurement_value, measurement_uncertainty)` instead of a scalar value.

 The parameters for the optimization process can also be set in the config file.
 Specifying the Ax config is optional.
 You can discover the Ax Sweeper parameters with: